The best password recovery solutions aim to help you to recover passwords for software applications and hardware devices.

 If you’ve found yourself in such a situation, don’t panic.
 There are password recovery solutions available, which we’ll cover below.
 Work your way through the list, and with patience and some luck, you should be able to regain access.

 These tools should only be used to gain access to your own files, never for the purpose of cracking somebody else’s password.
+Here therefore are the best password recovery solutions.

 - Need help creating a strong password?
 These are the best password generators

-Best password recovery solutions - at a glance
+Best password recovery solutions at a glance:

 Passware is a leading password recovery software developer that has a success rate of about 70%, which is quite good, considering the task at hand.
 The Basic, Standard, and Standard Plus kits are all intended for home use, although there are Business and even Forensics solutions available, depending on how difficult the job is.

 While somewhat costly and like all solutions, not guaranteed to work in every case, this is a good place to start for a robust password recovery application with a good track record.
+However, do note that there's no password recovery for Mac except at the highest pricing tier.

-Lazesoft is another freeware option for recovering a Windows admin password.
+Recover My Password by Lazesoft is another freeware option for recovering a Windows admin password.
 You can remove the Windows password entirely, reset it to blank, and unlock, enable, or disable user accounts.

 The Home edition has a graphical user interface, making it simple to use.
 Just follow the step-by-step instructions to create a bootable CD that you’ll use to recover your passwords.